dapr/docs/daprdocs/content/en/operations/observability/metrics/metrics-overview.md

 For example, if you aren't interested in extremely low latency values (1-10ms), you can group them in a single 10ms bucket.
 Similarly, you can group the high values in a single bucket (1000-5000ms), while keeping more detail in the middle range of values that you are most interested in.

-The following Configuration spec replaces the default 34 buckets with 11 buckets giving a higher level of granularity in the middle range of values:
+The following Configuration spec example replaces the default 34 buckets with 11 buckets, giving a higher level of granularity in the middle range of values:

 ```yaml
 apiVersion: dapr.io/v1alpha1